JoannePeel/healthcare-data-analysis/README.md

 |**USA Average**|3.30|
 |**El Salvador Avr.**|1.65|

 Figure 8 shows the number of medical emergencies by year in Mexico City (only SSA).
-Demand of emergency services has been increasing (table 2) and in 2014 SSA hospitals attended a total of 1,011,306 emergencies.
+The demand of emergency attention has been increasing (table 2) and in 2014 SSA hospitals attended a total of 1,011,306 emergencies.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/emergencies_hospital_day.png)
-Figure 8.
-Emergencies by year attended in SSA hospitals in Mexico City.
+_Figure 8.
+Emergencies by year attended in SSA hospitals in Mexico City._

-Table 2.
+###Table 2.
 Number of emergencies attended by SSA hospitals and increment rate.

 |YEAR |	Number of emergencies| Increment rate|
 |-----|----------------------|---------------|